Do you struggle with anxiety, shame, or lack of confidence around sex or your sexuality?

 As therapists, we treat the whole person.
 Sexuality is an important part of the human experience and a vital part of your overall health.

-But for some people, their sexual dysfunction can lead to depression, relationship complications, loss of confidence, and many other negative impacts.
+But for some people, their sexual beliefs and/or past experiences can lead to depression, relationship complications, loss of confidence, and many other negative impacts.

-I teach people to prioritize pleasure because it brings deeper intimacy and connection to themselves and to their relationship.
+I help individuals to prioritize pleasure because it brings deeper intimacy and connection to themselves and to their relationship.
+I also help them to communicate with one another about their sexual

 The goal of sex therapy is to help people move past physical and emotional challenges so they can have a satisfying relationship and a pleasurable sex life - whatever that looks like for you, at your stage of life.
 Sex means many things.
 We need to talk about it - we have to have those difficult conversations so people can see just how normal they really are.